kongbytes/arp-scan-rs/README.md

 #### List interfaces `-l`

 List all available network interfaces.
 Using this option will only print a list of interfaces and exit the process.

+#### Select scan profile `-p stealth`

+A scan profile groups together a set of ARP scan options to perform a specific scan.
+The scan profiles are listed below:

+- `default` : default option, this is enabled if the `-p` option is not used
+- `fast` : fast ARP scans, the results may be less accurate
+- `stealth` : slower scans that minimize the network impact
+- `chaos` : randomly-selected values for the ARP scan

 #### Select interface `-i eth0`